Isobel Barnett: Later life and death

-In her last years, Lady Barnett became reclusive and eccentric.
+In her last years Barnett became reclusive and eccentric.
 In 1980 she was found guilty of shoplifting, and fined £75 for stealing a can of tuna and a carton of cream worth 87 pence from her village grocer.
 This brought her briefly back into the public eye; four days later on 20 October, she was found dead at her home in Cossington, Leicestershire.

-A coroner's inquest subsequently ruled that Lady Barnett killed herself with an overdose of painkillers in her bath.
+A coroner's inquest subsequently ruled that Barnett killed herself with an overdose of painkillers in her bath.
 During the inquest, police testified that she wore an extra spacious pocket, known as a poacher's pocket, inside her coat when she was caught stealing the groceries.
 Two days before her death, Lady Barnett told an interviewer she was a compulsive thief and had been shoplifting for years.
-Finding that Lady Barnett, a trained physician, killed herself deliberately with an overdose of arthritis painkiller, coroner Guy Tooze said, "She had recently suffered one of the most traumatic experiences any woman could suffer".
-Tooze went on to say, "I am satisfied she took a fatal overdose deliberately and knew what she was doing".
+Finding that Barnett, a trained physician, killed herself deliberately with an overdose of arthritis painkiller, the coroner, Guy Toone, said, "She had recently suffered one of the most traumatic experiences any woman could suffer".
+Toone went on to say, "I am satisfied she took a fatal overdose deliberately and knew what she was doing".

-Lady Barnett's story was recounted by several of her friends and colleagues in a 1991 BBC Radio 4 documentary in the Radio Lives series, in which it was said that she gave no indication to any of her friends that she was planning to take her own life, and that she kept up a façade of "business as usual".
+Barnett's story was recounted by several of her friends and colleagues in a 1991 BBC Radio 4 documentary in the Radio Lives series, in which it was said that she gave no indication to any of her friends that she was planning to take her own life, and that she kept up a façade of "business as usual".

+New research published in 2025 casts doubt upon the original findings in regards to Barnett's death.

 Personal life

-Lady Barnett had one son, Alastair (who died 31 March 2020 aged 77).
-Her husband, Sir Geoffrey, died in 1970.
+Barnett had one son, Alastair (who died 31 March 2020 aged 77).
+Her husband died in 1970.
 Her autobiography, My Life Line, was published in 1956.